ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 <table border='1'>
 <tr><td>POL.ITSEC.011:
 <br/>
-MoJ ICT Security Policies must be maintained and reviewed on a regular basis to a schedule determined by the ITSO – This is currently annually for all policies in this policy set.</td></tr>
+MoJ ICT Security Policies <b>must be</b> maintained and reviewed on a regular basis to a schedule determined by the ITSO – This is currently annually for all policies in this policy set.</td></tr>
 </table>

 The MoJ ICT security policy and any supporting ICT security guides will be reviewed by the ITSO according to the following schedule and criteria: